CPaaS vs. SaaS

 - Two-Factor Authentication (2FA) – Secure transactions, account logins and signups on a website or mobile app.

-Why SaaS companies need CPaaS for customer engagement
+Why SaaS companies need CPaaS

 Good customer engagement results from consistent and clear communication over time.
 Customers today are starting to expect – sometimes demand – instant communication with companies and brands in a variety of different ways including SMS, phone conversations, email and chat bots.
 For businesses that provide SaaS but don’t yet have these communications channels set up, they could potentially be hurting their business.
 That’s where CPaaS comes in.